Ted (film): Plot

-In 1985, eight-year-old John Bennett is a friendless only child living in Norwood, Massachusetts, a suburb of Boston, who wishes for his new Christmas gift, a jumbo teddy bear named Ted, to come to life and become his best friend.
-The wish coincides with a shooting star and comes true, much to the brief horror of his parents; word spreads and Ted briefly becomes a celebrity.
+In 1985, 8-year-old John Bennett is a friendless only child living in Norwood, Massachusetts.
+On Christmas Day, he wishes for his new gift, a jumbo teddy bear named Ted, to come to life and become his friend.
+The wish coincides with a shooting star and comes true; word spreads, and Ted briefly becomes a celebrity.

-27 years later, John, now 35, and Ted are still living in Boston, and are still staunch companions enjoying a hedonistic life.
-John is dating Lori Collins whom he met at a dance club.
-As their fourth anniversary approaches, Lori hopes to marry John, but feels he can not move forward in life with Ted around.
-John is hesitant about making Ted leave, but he is persuaded to act when they find Ted at home with a group of prostitutes, with one defecating on the floor, after their anniversary dinner.
+In 2012, the now 35-year-old John and Ted are still living together in an apartment in Boston with John's girlfriend Lori Collins, and are staunch companions enjoying a hedonistic life.
+As the couple's fourth anniversary approaches, Lori hopes to marry John, but feels he cannot move forward in life with Ted around.
+He is hesitant about making Ted leave, but is persuaded to act when they find Ted at home with a group of prostitutes, including one who defecated on the floor, while they were out for their anniversary dinner.

-John finds Ted his own apartment and a job at a grocery store, where Ted begins dating his co-worker Tami-Lynn.
-Lori learns that John has been skipping work, using her as an excuse, to reluctantly continue to spend most of his time with Ted.
-John and Lori are invited to a party put on by Lori's womanizing manager Rex, but Ted lures John away to a party at his apartment with the pressured offer to meet Sam J. Jones, the star of their favorite film, Flash Gordon.
-John intends to stay only a few minutes, but gets caught up in the occasion.
-Lori finds John there and tearfully breaks up with him.
-A furious John blames Ted for ruining his relationship with Lori and disowns him.
+John finds Ted his own apartment and a job at a grocery store, where he begins dating his co-worker, Tami-Lynn.
+Lori learns that John has been skipping work, using her as an excuse, to spend most of his time with Ted.
+John and Lori are invited to a party put on by Lori's womanizing manager Rex, but Ted lures John away to a party at his apartment with the offer to meet Sam J. Jones, the star of their favorite film, Flash Gordon.

+Intending to stay only for a few minutes, John gets caught up in the occasion.
+Lori finds John there and kicks him out of their apartment, breaking up with him.
+Devastated and furious, he blames Ted for ruining his life and ends their friendship.

-John and Ted confront each other about their ruined friendship and then fight, but manage to reconcile after a violent brawl in John's hotel room (resulting in John being crushed by a television).
-To repair John's relationship with Lori, Ted arranges for an old lover, singer Norah Jones, to help by having John express his love for Lori with a song during her concert that Lori and Rex attend.
-He does an off-key rendition of the Octopussy theme song, "All Time High", by Rita Coolidge and is booed offstage.
-Lori is touched by the attempt and returns to her apartment, where Ted confesses to his role in John's relapse and offers to leave them alone forever if she talks to John.
+Ted then goes to John's hotel room to inform him that Lori and Rex are attending a Norah Jones concert on a date together.
+Their conversation becomes an argument and then a violent brawl, but they reconcile.
+To repair John's relationship with Lori, Ted arranges for Norah Jones, an old lover of his, to help by having John express his love for Lori with a song during Norah's concert.

+John does an off-key rendition of "All Time High", the theme song of Octopussy, which he and Lori watched on their first date.
+He is booed off stage, though the attempt touches Lori.
+She returns to her apartment, where Ted confesses to his role in John's relapse and offers to leave them alone forever if she talks to John, to which Lori agrees.